basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations-New.md

 keywords: [mdc, repl, operator, bnw]
 ---

 This document shows how to manage replication with the `riak-repl` command.
-Many of these commands can be set or behavior altered by setting appropriate [[Configuration Guide|Multi Data-Center Replication Configuration New]] values.
+Many of these commands can be set or behavior altered by setting appropriate [[Configuration Guide|Multi Data-Center Replication v3 Configuration]] values.

 ## Cluster Connectivity